Entrepreneurship in the Bachelor's program

 - - -

 In this seminar, students will work in teams on solutions to various strategic challenges defined by pre-seed startups.
-Mentors from industry support the teams.
-In addition to a kick-off and closing event, methods and background information are taught in regular seminar sessions and the student teams are supported in their tasks.
+Mentors from industry will support the teams.
+In addition to a kick-off and closing event, methods and background information will be taught in regular seminar sessions and the student teams will be supported in their tasks.

 Participants learn in the seminar: